Due to essential maintenance, the website may be unavailable during the weekend. We apologise for any inconvenience.

 It is best to prepare what you want to say in advance and time yourself to make sure you can fit it into 3 minutes (although you don't have to use the full 3 minutes).
-The Officer's report is available a week before the Committee and may help you prepare what you want to say.

 Planning applications have to be decided on 'planning grounds'.
 These might include possible loss of light or privacy as a result of the proposed development, or highway safety, parking and traffic issues.
 We also consider the proposal's effect on the design and appearance of an area, or on listed buildings and conservation areas close by.